 Related Post: 6 Time-Saving Blogging Tools for Beginners

 Create Niche-Specific Boards

-If you decide to turn your regular account into a business, you want to clean up your profile.
-I’m sure you’ve been saving a bunch of DIY recipes, wedding ideas, and other inspiring content you find while scrolling.
-However, if these topics have nothing to do with your brand, you want to remove those boards.
+I’m sure you’ve been saving DIY recipes, wedding ideas, and other inspiring content you find while scrolling.
+However, if these topics have nothing to do with your brand, you want to hide those boards from your profile.

 Instead of deleting them, you can make the board private or secret.
-That way, you’ll still be able to save ideas you come across without others seeing it.
+That way, you’ll still be able to save ideas you come across without confusing the algorithm.